jlucktay/golang-web-dev/022_hands-on/02/17_hands-on/README.md

-# Building upon the code from the previous problem:
+# Building upon the code from the previous problem

 Add code to respond to the following METHODS & ROUTES:

-	GET /
+- GET /
-	GET /apply
+- GET /apply
-	POST /apply
+- POST /apply